dgtlntv/vanilla-decap-monorepo/vanilla/templates/docs/components/radio-panel/accessibility/index.md

 * Assistive technologies should operate the Radio Panel correctly
 * ARIA grouping should be applied to ensure the Panels in the Radio Panel component are seen as a form group by assistive technology
 * The Radio Panel should behave like a radio button group but with an extra layer of styling on top
-* Alternative text should be used to describe the icon or image if it adds context to the selection the user is making
+* Alternative text should be used to describe the icon or image if it adds context to the selection the user is making.
+Alternative text should not be redundant with the radio button label.

 Read also: